Philix27/linera_medistory/README.md

   **Step 2**

 - Clone this repo.
-- Then cd into the backend folder and run `cargo build` to ensure it is not broken.
+- Run `cargo build` to ensure it is not broken.

   **Step 3**

+- cd into client
 - Run `yarn` to install all node modules and packages
 - Run `yarn dev` to spin up the frontend